 Conformal coatings are generally very thinly applied, which provides the best protection possible, but minimizes heat entrapment, excess weight, and other issues.
 Typically, conformal coating is applied between 1 to 5 mils (25 to 127 microns).

 - Micrometer - Measurements are taken on the PCB at several locations before and after coating.
 The cured coating thickness is subtracted from the uncoated measurements and divided by 2, providing the thickness on one side of the board.
 The standard deviation of the measurements is then calculated to determine the uniformity of the coating.
-This type of measurement is most accurate on hard coatings that don’t deform under pressure.
+This type of measurement is most accurate on hard coatings that do not deform under pressure.

 - Eddy current probes – A test probe is used to directly measure the thickness of a coating by creating an oscillating electromagnetic field.
-The thickness measurements are non-destructive and very accurate but can be limited depending on the availability of a metal backplane or metal under the coating, and the open contact area available on the test sample.
-Without metal below the test area no measurements will be made.
+The thickness measurements are non-destructive and very accurate, but can be limited depending on the availability of a metal backplane or metal under the coating, and the open contact area available on the test sample.
+Without metal below the test area, no measurements will be made.
 If the probe does not sit flat on the test area (i.e. a highly populated PCB), readings will be inaccurate.